Snigelson/pytimex/PROTOCOL.md

 | 1    | Always 0                           |
 | 2    | ID of preceding alarm + 0x61       |
 | 3    | Always 0                           |

+### 0x?? - ALARM2

+Alarm packet for model 150 and 150s.
+To be documented.

 ### 0x21 - END2